buda-base/lucene-sa/README.md

 This repository contains bricks to implement a full analyzer pipeline in Lucene:

-- Filters to normalize and convert SLP, devanagari and IAST into SLP
+- filters to normalize and convert SLP1, Devanagari and IAST into SLP1
+- indexation in SLP1 or simplified IAST with no diacritics (for lenient search)
 - stopwords filter
+- a syllable-based tokenizer
+- a word tokenizer (that doesn't break compounds)
+- a compound tokenizer with the following features:
+    - maximal matching algorithm with desandhification
+    - customizable word/compound list
     - filter to merge prepositions/preverbs to the following verb
     - basic Part-Of-Speech attribution to word tokens
-- a syllable-based tokenizer
-- a word tokenizer with the following features:
-    - maximal matching algorithm + manual adjustment mechanism
-    - normal mode to index lemmas in SLP
-    - lenient mode to index in simplified IAST
     - user-defined word lists

 ## Installation through maven: